Popular Christmas Myths and What the Bible Really Says

 Most people have heard the Christmas story at least once in their life, while many have heard it annually.
-Although, as the story has been retold over a long period of time, it has not always been accurately portrayed throughout speech and various forms of media.
+However, because the story has been retold over a long period of time, it has not always been accurately portrayed.
 Learn about assumptions that have been made concerning the birth of Christ and how these contrast with scripture passages from the Bible.

 Just because we celebrate Christmas on December 25th, doesn't mean that is when Jesus was actually born.
 According to Bible historians, it is likely that His birth took place in the spring or fall; mainly because the shepherds were watching their sheep out in the fields at nighttime (Luke 2:8).
 They probably would not have been doing this in the winter months.
 Previously, December 25th was the day used to celebrate the birth of the invincible sun god, Mithras (Winter Solstice).
 It has been said that the Christian church choose this date to compete with that particular pagan holiday (and other similar celebrations around that time).